masikh/Masikh-Python-LDAP-Suite/README.md

 dn: cn=users-pc306,ou=Netgroup,dc=unix,dc=example,dc=nl
 dn: cn=users-pc302,ou=Netgroup,dc=unix,dc=example,dc=nl

-Note: In this example the user fverbeek is a member of the netgroups 'sun', 'pc156a', 'pc409a', 'users-pc306 and 'users-pc302'.
-All hosts in sun, pc156a etc..are hosts the user fverbeek has access to.
+Note: In this example the user fbeek is a member of the netgroups 'sun', 'pc156a', 'pc409a', 'users-pc306 and 'users-pc302'.
+All hosts in sun, pc156a etc..are hosts the user fbeek has access to.

 ### <a name="searchmenu-netgroup-information" />-> Netgroup -> Information

 This helper shows all information of a given netgroup.

-Example usage:
+__Example usage:__

 Enter netgroup: [users-pc302]

-result:
+__result:__

 |Distinguished name of netgroup users-pc302||||
 |:--------------|:--------------|:--------------|:--------------|